jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/4 Results/Verifying Data.md

 --- end-multi-column

-There where cells that displayed significantly higher variation between experiments from both groups however this was not constantly associated with the order of the tests.
-Given the shallow depth of the indention this is not likely the influence of stiffer organelles but could perhaps be due to the probing site interacting with cytoskelital structures such as the microvilli force sensing/transducing elements or structural anchor points, however It would require more advanced imaging techniques to explain these variations with confidence.
+There where cells that displayed significantly higher variation between experiments from both groups however this was not constantly associated with the order of the tests but did correlate with higher overall YM but was a sporadic effect.
+Given the shallow depth of the indention this is unlikely to be the influence of stiffer organelles but could perhaps be due to the probing site interacting with cytoskelital structures such as the microvilli force sensing/transducing elements or structural anchor points, however It would require more advanced imaging techniques to explain these variations with confidence.
 Notably cells in the treated group tended to have one test with a significantly lower apparent elasticity but strong agreement in the other 4 as is the case below.

 --- start-multi-column: ID_2ugn
 ```column-settings